RandyBrown12/Independent_Study/W1-2Notes/W1-2Notes.md

 ### Service

 * Used to expose a network application running one or more pods in your cluster.
-* When using deployment, deployment will control what is happening with the pods.
+* When using deployment, it will control what is happening with the pods.
 * In YAML files, we could bind the targetPort of the service to the pod by naming the port and using it in the service.

 ## Information regarding YAML config files for Kubernetes